Skip to main content

 Your brain is in a constant state of renovation, a process called plasticity, and its primary architects are hormones.
 At the center of this dynamic process for cognitive vitality and emotional balance are androgen receptors, highly specialized docking stations present on the surface and inside of your brain cells.

 Think of your brain as a dense, living electrical grid.
 Learning, memory, and mood are all products of the strength and pattern of its connections.
-Androgens, such as and its potent derivative dihydrotestosterone (DHT), are the molecular messengers that travel through your bloodstream to instruct this grid.
+Androgens, such as testosterone and its potent derivative dihydrotestosterone (DHT), are the molecular messengers that travel through your bloodstream to instruct this grid.

 When these hormones arrive at a brain cell, they bind to their specific androgen receptor.
 This connection initiates a cascade of events inside the cell, ultimately reaching the genetic command center, the nucleus.
 Here, the activated receptor functions as a transcription factor, directing the cell’s DNA to produce specific proteins that rebuild and reinforce the brain’s physical structure.